PeterCamilleri/CX16/quirks/favorites.md

 the bit-wise equivalent to _cmp_ and _stz_ which just stores a zero and is annoyingly missing Accumulator mode.
 It would have save a byte.

-Note: Since it does not address memory, Accumulator is not an addressing mode, but it is listed here for completeness.
+Note: Since it does not address memory, Accumulator is not technically an addressing mode, but it is listed here for completeness.